 By following the 5 steps above, the employer can form an action plan to offer support to an employee in the workplace who is having problems with alcohol.
 Next, it is important to consider the different treatment options open to the employee with alcohol problems.
 There are inpatient and outpatient options which will suit different people depending on their circumstances.

-Together we can offer a comprehensive, joined-up approach to support employees to achieve a successful recovery and return to full health.
+So, if you are concerned about your employees turning to drink, get in touch with John at the Rehab Clinics Group, who can offer a comprehensive, joined-up approach to support your employees achieve a successful recovery and return to full health.